Constitution: Principles of constitutional design

 Other writers have argued that such considerations apply not only to all national constitutions of government, but also to the constitutions of private organizations, that it is not an accident that the constitutions that tend to satisfy their members contain certain elements, as a minimum, or that their provisions tend to become very similar as they are amended after experience with their use.
 Provisions that give rise to certain kinds of questions are seen to need additional provisions for how to resolve those questions, and provisions that offer no course of action may best be omitted and left to policy decisions.
 Provisions that conflict with what Brownson and others can discern are the underlying "constitutions" of nature and society tend to be difficult or impossible to execute, or to lead to unresolvable disputes.

 Constitutional design has been treated as a kind of metagame in which play consists of finding the best design and provisions for a written constitution that will be the rules for the game of government, and that will be most likely to optimize a balance of the utilities of justice, liberty, and security.
 An example is the metagame Nomic.

 Political economy theory regards constitutions as coordination devices that help citizens to prevent rulers from abusing power.
 If the citizenry can coordinate a response to police government officials in the face of a constitutional fault, then the government have the incentives to honor the rights that the constitution guarantees.
 An alternative view considers that constitutions are not enforced by the citizens at-large, but rather by the administrative powers of the state.
 Because rulers cannot themselves implement their policies, they need to rely on a set of organizations (armies, courts, police agencies, tax collectors) to implement it.
 In this position, they can directly sanction the government by refusing to cooperate, disabling the authority of the rulers.
 Therefore, constitutions could be characterized by a self-enforcing equilibria between the rulers and powerful administrators.

+Constitutions can entrench authoritarianism, for example through absolutist constitutionalism, or requiring religious law in Islamic constitutionalism.